Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/tianjin-chn/index.md

 <!--  Summarize the most visible essential characteristics of the project.
 For districts: How does the district employ 3-5 of the key characteristics of New Century Cities?
 For plans: How does the plan address each of the three activities (development, engagement, implementation) of the digital masterplanning process described in the 2015 Townsend and Lorimer paper?
 -->

-**Mix use**.
-A very important characteristic of new centry smart cities is the business, commercial, recreation, and residential mix-use of its spaces, this helps diverse and interesting lifestyle to emerge as it empowers residence with more connecticity in their everyday life.
+**Mixed-use**.
+A very important characteristic of new centry smart cities is the business, commercial, recreation, and residential mixed-use of its spaces, this helps diverse and interesting lifestyle to emerge as it empowers residence with more connecticity in their everyday life.
 The Eco-Cell, Eco-Community, and Eco-District modular hierarchy convinient zone allows everybody to find essential services within their 15-minutes walking cell, and all means of recreation within their neighborhood.

 ![Alt Text / Modular Neighborhood Concept](./masterplan.jpg "Masterplan (Unsplash)")